SimonCarlson/thesis/notes/logbook.md

 Rewrote most of the different architecture examples Lots of boring work now such as fixing the fucking apostrophes..
 After the boring work, give a proper read-through and mail to anyone interested.
 Prepare for criticism (should probably explicitly ask for criticism on upgrading chapter)
-Should make an effort to standardize expression - an update = manifest + image, upgrade = locally flip image etc
+Should make an effort to standardize expressions - an update = manifest + image, upgrade = locally flip image etc

 13/2-19:
 Re-structured chapter 3.
 I feel this structure makes my thoughts come through in a more structured and convincing way.
 I can re use a lot of material I've already written and more easily expand some underdeveloped fields